gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-47-delete-league-player
+Only admins can delete a league player and only if the player has never been in a game.

+Version 2.14

 ## step-46-faq
 Show the Frequently Asked Questions (FAQ)